Caspian-X/WindowsChessApp/README.md

 # WindowsChessApp
 ### Created by Isaiah Weaver using WPF in Visual Studio.
+## Installation
-#### Download the .exe to try the game.
-The exe only runs on Windows.
+Go to the release, download the .exe, run the .exe to play the game.
+note: The exe only runs on Windows.